budde25/switcheroo/README.md

 * CLI interface
 * GUI interface
-* Works on MacOS, Linux, and Windows
+* Works on macOS, Linux, and Windows
 * A favorites tab for saving payloads

 </br>